dLamSlo8/dLamSlo8/README.md

 - HTML

 #### 👨‍💻 What I'm Working On
 My main side project right now that I'm co-developing is a web app that helps visualize data structures and algorithms.
-I'm also taking some online courses to help reinforce skills, and documenting my learning and building process through the [100 Days of Code challenge](https://github.com/dLamSlo8/100-days-of-code).
+I'm also taking some online courses and just utilizing the never-ending amount of web dev resources to help reinforce skills, and am currently building a blog on my portfolio site to document learnings that I feel could be important to other developers.

 <!--
 #### My Github Stats